-We feel blessed with a deep and abiding spirituality that makes worship our most important time spent together.
+We feel blessed with a deep and abiding spirituality that makes prayer our most important time spent together.

-Our worship is taken from the Book of Common Prayer.
+Our prayer is taken from the Book of Common Prayer.
 We use Rite II for both services.
-Those who are moved to worship more quietly attend the early service at 8:15 a.m.
+Those who are moved to pray more quietly attend the early service at 8:15 a.m.
 Those who like to 'make a joyful noise' are drawn to the 10:15 a.m. service, which is celebrated with music.

 Roburt Gajdos serves as our organist, and other members of the congregation often share their musical talents in worship.

 Volunteers are needed for our scripture selections and for the Prayers of the People, among some other opportunities to serve the community during our worship.
 There’s a signup sheet in the back and we can use your help.

 Our Altar Guild is always looking for people to help set up for services.

 A small group of singers helps lead and anchor the music at the 10:15 AM service on most Sundays.
 There is a short practice around the piano most Sundays after the second service.
 All are welcome to join in.
 See Roburt Gajdos.